Coraki, New South Wales: Description

 Coraki is positioned centrally to the hub of the Summerland Way Casino (30 km west), the regional city of Lismore (25 km north) and the popular tourist beachside location of Evans Head (25 km east).
 At the western boundary of Coraki township lies Box Ridge, an Aboriginal community.

 Like many other towns in the area, it is a hub for the local agricultural industries such as cattle, sugar cane and tea tree oil.

 Coraki is a small village with many community facilities: Coraki Fire Station, Coraki Public School, St Joseph's Primary School, St Joseph's Church, Coraki Uniting Church, Coraki Anglican Church, Coraki Community Hall, the Rural Transaction Centre, Mid-Richmond Museum, Coraki Library, post office, Mid-Richmond Retirement Village, cemetery, hockey fields, tennis courts, skate park, boat ramp, and the Memorial Park with barbecue, playground and picnic facilities aligning the "healing stones" riverside path.
 There is a number of local businesses, including the historic Coraki Hotel on Richmond Terrace.

 Events

 Coraki is the home of the annual Coraki Art Prize (formerly the Coraki Tea Tree Art Prize) and an art competition and exhibition open to all artists and including painting, drawing, photography, sculpture and printmaking, held late October.

 In 2010, the first Dylanfest celebrated the music, art and poetry of Bob Dylan in October at the Coraki Hotel.

 Annually in November, the Tweed Water Skiing Club converges on the Richmond River to contest the "Coraki Assault" race.

 Population

-According to the 2016 Census of Population, there were 1,277 people in Coraki, with the following demographic features:
+According to the 2021 Census, there were 1,155 people in Coraki, with the following demographic features: